mjeronimo/carma2/README.md

 ```
 [ ] Clean up plug-in example (consolidate init and configure, using default parameter to configure)
 [ ] Add some example parameters to plugin (to demonstrate how to separate parameters) with two plugins
-[ ] Use node interfaces, where appropriate
-[ ] Implement namespaces in launch scripts
 ```